 The CML handbook instructs solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you might be caught by that. many lenders would take a pragmatic view as this clause is primarily there to pick up on subsales or the quick reselling of properties.

-Is there a list of Nationwide panel solicitors in Winton on the Council of Mortgage Lender’s Website?
+Is there a list of Virgin Money panel conveyancers in Winton on the Council of Mortgage Lender’s Website?

 Unfortunately not yet.
-There is no such facility on the CML or Building Society Association sites.
-Very few mortgage companies make their panel listings visible over the internet.
-Where you are in need of a Winton property lawyer on the Nationwide please use our tool.
+There is no such tool on the CML or Building Society Association sites.
+A small selection of lenders make their panel listings available online.
+If you are in need of a Winton lawyer on the Virgin Money please use our tool.